 Written by: Doyle Watson, DVM, Simmons Southeast –

 Who is the responsible party?
-Unless you noticed and made the correction, you have signed personally, not as corporate officer.
+Unless you noticed and made the correction, you have signed personally, not as a corporate officer.
 So you sell your practice and dissolve the corporation.
 Prior to closing, the buyer committed verbally to assume your laboratory agreement.
-However there was no formal assumption agreement signed at closing.
+However, there was no formal assumption agreement signed at closing.
 You closed anyway.
-However the buyer did not actually assume and maintain the agreement.
+However, the buyer did not actually assume and maintain the agreement.
 Perhaps she entered into another agreement with another company or brought it in-house.
-Nevertheless the balance of your original agreement becomes your personal obligation, which could be huge depending upon how far you are into the agreement and the remaining deficit.
+Nevertheless, the balance of your original agreement becomes your personal obligation, which could be huge depending upon how far you are into the agreement and the remaining deficit.

 What are the terms?

 Is there an automatic renewal term?
 I.e. your agreement may automatically renew for an additional period of time (say 24 months) upon the expiration of the initial term or any renewal term unless written notice is given to terminate several months (say 12 months) prior to the expiration date.
 For many reasons, you may not want the agreement to continue.
 A major reason could be that you are selling your practice, and the buyer does not intend to assume it.
 And three days prior to closing, you discover it has automatically renewed for two more years.
 Now you are stuck with the financial obligation for fulfillment.
 Your contract does not require the buyer to assume it, and you are forced to close.
 Big problem!

 What happens when agreement minimums are not met?
 Again the shortfall becomes the obligation of the signatory.
 If you are a practice buyer, you should verify that the minimums are being met.
 If not, you may want to renegotiate the agreement prior to assuming it.

 A complication of this is that some of the lab fees paid to the lab company may not apply to the minimums.
 Not all lab service purchases apply to the minimum obligation.